 Prior to starting any work!
+Any work performed prior to MHT's review is not eligible for the credit and could impact your ability to use the tax credit program.
 Have an emergency?
 Contact MHT tax credit staff immediately and we will try to assist you with an approval.

-Homeowners tax credit applications are accepted all year long - there are no application deadlines or program funding caps.
+Homeowner tax credit applications are accepted all year long - there are no application deadlines or program funding caps.

 Small commercial tax credit applications are accepted as program funding allows.
-MHT is currently accepting applications for this tax credit and anticipates to continue accepting applications through next year.
+MHT is currently accepting applications for this tax credit and the credit is awarded on a first-come, first-served basis until all appropriated funding has been expended.

-Competitive commercial tax credit applications are the only applications that are have an application deadline.
-MHT anticipates that the deadline will be August 31, 2024.
+Competitive commercial tax credit applications are accepted annually.
+MHT anticipates that the deadline will be August 31, 2025.

-ELIGIBLE WORK ITEMS
+REVIEW OF WORK ITEMS